crosson/site_test/README.md

 * MYSQL*

 SMTP, Mysql and HTML parsing are currently making system calls.
-I plan on replacing these will native ruby solutions soon.
+I plan on replacing these with native ruby solutions soon.

 ## How